Concerns and controversies at the 2022 Winter Olympics: Figure skating

 By 9 March 2022, Travis Tygart of the USADA reported that Valieva had not requested that her "B" sample be tested, apparently accepting the results of initial testing and relying on her explanation that the banned substance TMZ belonged to her grandfather and only accidentally contaminated or became mixed into her own use of allowed nutrients and supplements.
 Tygart further stated that as a minor Valieva could still be either fully exculpated or given a warning concerning her testing positive depending on the extent of findings in the on-going RUSADA investigation of doping.
 According to Tygart, an adverse finding against her as a first offense could still be assessed as a two-year suspension, which is half of the suspension time which could be assessed for adults.

+On 29 January 2024, the CAS disqualified Valieva for four years retroactive to 25 December 2021 for an anti-doping rule violation.
+On 30 January 2024, the ISU reallocated medals, upgrading the United States to gold and Japan to silver while downgrading ROC to bronze, but this decision has not yet been ratified by the IOC.
+Valieva would be made eligible for participation in the 2026 Winter Olympics following her four-year suspension.
+However, the previous full-scale invasion of Ukraine by Russia in 2022 resulted in further sporting sanctions against Russia which remain in effect as of February 2024.
+Russian athletes are currently allowed to compete at the Olympics as neutrals, with the Russian delegation called Individual Neutral Athletes at the 2024 Summer Olympics.

-Men's Mass Start
+Men's mass start

-The U.S. speedskater Joey Mantia alleged that the South Korean speedskater Lee Seung-hoon made contact by pulling his arm back, costing him the bronze medal during the Mass Start final.
+The U.S. speedskater Joey Mantia alleged that the South Korean speedskater Lee Seung-hoon made contact by pulling his arm back, costing him the bronze medal during the mass start final.
 Mantia lost by a 0.002-second margin.
 According to Mantia, he felt contact and told his coach "He got me" after the race.
 Mantia recalled "Coming up on him, I thought my blade was in front of his, and then he put his back in front of mine.
 I don't know if there was contact ... it felt like maybe a little bit, maybe not on purpose, but it happens."
 When asked if he made the contact with Mantia, Lee said he could not remember since he was flustered during the final moment at the finish line.
 Mantia and his coaches watched the replay several times, and protested that he had been pulled back at the finish line.
 However, the team did not expect any changes to the result because the Mass Final is a new event with minimal precedent for rules.
 The United States team lodged a challenge, but Lee was awarded with the bronze medal.